Learn from our Featured Tellers in 2025. Check out the Schedule of Events for date and time.

 Writing Tools for Story Writers

 Every story has a birthday.
 Learn how to trigger a story idea.
 Amazing ideas for a story can be born from a situation or a character who was or is either a part of your life or outside of your personal space.
 Learn how to draw upon events, places, and vivid imagery created by words.
+Writers can learn how to readily draw upon actual events in order to spin a story.
+Let’s initiate personal history, revisit past places, and enlarge persistent memory.
 Come and collect tools that will help you to express and polish your story like a shiny new nickel.

 Linda Chancey Guice